 When we will tell you the outcome

-The adjudications team will tell you the outcome of your appeal, and the reasons for it, no more than 7 calendar days after the panel has decided.
-The adjudications team will also explain next steps and tell you if you need to take any further actions.
+The hearings team will tell you the outcome of your appeal, and the reasons for it, no more than 7 calendar days after the adjudicators has decided.
+The hearings team will also explain next steps and tell you if you need to take any further actions.

 We may also tell your employer or someone else (such as another regulatory body where you’re dual registered) if we think it’s in the public interest to do so.

-If the panel decides in your favour, we will not publish the outcome of your appeal on our website (unless you ask us to).
+If the adjudicators decides in your favour, we will not publish the outcome of your appeal on our website (unless you ask us to).